 Its main advantage is that its users can access great content for free just by registering.

 Spotify is available in two versions: Spotify Free and Premium; the second option requires paying a monthly subscription fee.
-The free version has some advantages since it can be accessed from a PC, laptop, and mobile phone, just by clicking.
-But to enjoy the full service, you need a Premium plan.
+The free version has some advantages for its users because they can stream music at no cost.
+But to enjoy the full service, they need a Premium plan.
+And those Spotify Premium listeners bring more money per stream than Free tier listeners.

 How much does Spotify pay per stream?